-Electricity (0265) Grades 10, 11, 12
+Electronics (0265A) Grades 10, 11, 12

-This is a very hands on course learning the basics of electricity and how electricity work.
-Students will build circuits on circuit boards learning about LED's, resistor and capacitors, all electrical components which make up a credit.
+This is a very hands-on course learning the basics of electronics and how electronics work.
+Students will build circuits on circuit boards learning about LED's, resistors and capacitors, all electrical components which make up a credit.

-- Learn how to build an alarm with basic electrical components. - Create a car that travels across a magnetic electric track. - Build a boat with a circuit to travel across the school pond. - Design, construct and race a vehicle that you build from wood implementing circuits to create movement.
+- Learn how to build an alarm with basic electrical components. - Create a car that travels across a magnetic electric track.

+- Build a boat with a circuit to travel across the school pond. - Design, construct and race a vehicle that you build from wood implementing circuits to create movement.